 I would agree that doing math makes martial arts look like a bad financial move.
-With the cost of classes, the uniform, and the gas to drive there, things can add up.
+Things can add up with the cost of classes, the uniform, and the gas to drive there.
 I get benefits from martial arts that play a more important role than math, though.

 8 Ways Martial Arts Improved My Finances

 Knowing is not enough; We must apply.
 Willing is not enough; We must do. – Bruce Lee

 Psychology plays a more important role in your personal finances than math does.
 You can get all the numbers worked out, but if you can’t get your brain to cooperate, there’s no point in doing the math.